josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 The rate varies.

-Some procedural knowledge may persist for years.
+Some procedural knowledge persists for long periods.

 Other abilities require frequent rehearsal.